Treat Strained Vocal Cords

-Edited by Anonymous, Witz Taluban, Robbi, Ermin and 2 others
+Edited by Witz Taluban, Robbi, Ermin, Doug Collins and 6 others

 Strained vocal cords are quite uncomfortable.
-The common cause of strained vocal cords is that you may have shouted with great force.
-If your work requires you to speak out loudly, then you can be at risk of having strained vocal cords.
-Teachers and public speakers are prone to this vocal issue.
+The common cause of strained vocal cords is abusing your voice - singing notes forcefully that you can't easily read, or screaming and yelling.
+If your work requires you to speak loudly, then you can be at risk of having strained vocal cords if you don't know how to do it properly.
+Teachers and public speakers are prone to these kinds of vocal issues.
 There are also other causes of strained vocal cords, which I will be tackling later in this article.
-There are also some treatments here that you can self-medicate.
-To know all these, you may want to read the information below:
+There are also some treatments suggested here that you try yourself at home.
+To learn more, keep on reading this VisiHow article.

-Strained vocal cords can be caused by different health problems.
-Normally, a strained vocal cord occurs when you frequently shout with great force.
-In some cases, it can also be caused by infections and other diseases, which straining of the vocal chords is a part of the symptoms.
-To become aware of the common vocal disorders, read the types below:
+Strained vocal cords can be caused by various things.
+Normally, strained vocal cords occur when you frequently shout with great force.
+Problems can also be caused by infections and other diseases, where trauma to the vocal cords is one of the symptoms.

 - 5Vocal cord paresis and vocal cord paralysis.